 Once again, I had to hide my face behind a box of popcorn as I left the movie theater.

 When I sobbed through “Wuthering Heights” and the ending of “Funny Girl,” my husband mercilessly razzed me.
-And when I cried buckets over “Brian’s Song,” he called me a marshmallow, even though I thought I detected him swallowing against a lump in his throat.
+And when I cried buckets over “Brian’s Song,” he called me a marshmallow, even though I thought I detected him swallowing against a lump in his throat a few times.

-He spent the rest of the night sobbing over poor Ward.
-I honestly had never seen him so emotional about anything.
+He spent the rest of the night sobbing and reminiscing about poor Ward.
+I honestly never had seen him so emotional about anything.
 The man practically needed a sedative.

-The next morning, my husband really looked embarrassed.
-“Gee, I don’t know what got into me,” he said.
-“I mean, after all, Ward Cleaver was only a TV character.”
+The next morning, my husband looked beyond embarrassed.
+“Gee, I don’t know what got into me,” he said, shrugging.
+“I mean, after all, Ward Cleaver was just a TV character.”

 Ever since then, he hasn’t teased me much at all when I’ve cried during sad movies.